A Field Guide to the

 Body

-Bicolored — rust front, pale back.
+Two-toned — rust front, pale back.
 No web (except for small silk resting sac).

 Top California Species